 Thus began my journey into understanding the difference between pain and injury.

 More recently, after a good hard training session, Rob commented the difference that he had seen.
 I went from punking out at the pressure of one knuckle to facing a line of “hopeless” submissions with grit and stubbornness.
 (And technically sound counter moves, but that’s another topic.)
 He started to fold my knee the wrong way, I fixed it and kept coming.
 He had to tell me about these things because, in the moment, it just felt like rolling as usual.
 I knew I was harder (more stubborn) to submit, but I didn’t realize how far I’d come.
 Another time, he had both of my sleeves and was pushing a knee into my chest hard.
 I honestly thought I was going to come away with a bruise.
-Instead of trying to get away from the pressure, I push into him while I was looking for a way out.
+Instead of trying to get away from the pressure, I pushed into him while I was looking for a way out.
 I was going to be damned if I tapped to something that wasn’t a submission (aka pain compliance).

 I am a knuckle punk no longer.